Summary Fact Sheet on Proposed Get Real Planned Parenthood Curriculum for Spokane Public Schools

 - Students will brainstorm in groups and share with the class what are “some positive outcomes of becoming sexually active when the time is right,” (p.
 7-75, Activity 7.8-2) Again, they will not define what criteria should determine “when the time is right.”

 - Students will be taught to ask the following question of themselves before becoming sexually active: “Do I feel ready?
 Can I talk to my partner about having sex?
 Am I comfortable seeing my partner without clothes on?
 Do I have information about and access to methods that can protect me from getting pregnant or getting someone else pregnant?” (p.
 7-75) What THEY WILL NOT BE TAUGHT is questions like, “Am I ready to live with an STI?
 How might this change my life?
 How might this change my relationship with my partner?
 With my parents?
 Friends?
+Future spouse?
 Am I prepared for the potential emotional and mental health risks associated with teen sex?
 What will I do if this results in a pregnancy?
-What may be my legal responsibilities with a pregnancy?
+What may be my legal responsibilities with a pregnancy or under-age sex?”

 - 7th Grade students will see their teacher “demonstrate steps with an actual condom and ask students to explain the importance of each step.”
 Teachers will “pass around condoms for students to see and handle.”
 (P. 7-77)